DarklightGames/io_scene_psk_psa/README.md

 # Features
 * Full PSK/PSA import and export capabilities.
-* Non-standard file section data is supported for import only (vertex normals, extra UV channels, vertex colors, shape keys).
+* Non-standard file section data (.pskx) is supported for import only (vertex normals, extra UV channels, vertex colors, shape keys).
 * Fine-grained PSA sequence importing for efficient workflow when working with large PSA files.
 * PSA sequence metadata (e.g., frame rate) is preserved on import, allowing this data to be reused on export.
-* Specific bone collections can be excluded from PSK/PSA export (useful for excluding non-contributing bones such as IK controllers).
+* [Bone collections](https://docs.blender.org/manual/en/latest/animation/armatures/bones/bone_collections.html#bone-collections) can be excluded from PSK/PSA export (useful for excluding non-contributing bones such as IK controllers).
 * PSA sequences can be exported directly from actions or delineated using a scene's [timeline markers](https://docs.blender.org/manual/en/latest/animation/markers.html), pose markers, or NLA track strips, allowing direct use of the [NLA](https://docs.blender.org/manual/en/latest/editors/nla/index.html) when creating sequences.
-* Manual re-ordering of material slots when exporting multiple mesh objects.
+* Manual re-ordering of material slots.
+* Multiple armature objects can be exported to a single PSK or PSA file, allowing seamless use of [action slots](https://docs.blender.org/manual/en/latest/animation/actions.html#action-slots).
+* Support for exporting instance collections.

 # Installation
 For Blender 4.2 and higher, it is recommended to download the latest version from the [Blender Extensions](https://extensions.blender.org/add-ons/io-scene-psk-psa/) platform.

-For Blender 4.1 and lower, you can install the addon manually by following these steps:
+For Blender 4.1 and lower, see [Legacy Compatibility](#legacy-compatibility).

-1. Download the .zip file of the latest compatible version for your Blender version (see [Legacy Compatibility](#legacy-compatibility)).
-2. Open Blender.
-3. Navigate to the Blender Preferences (`Edit` > `Preferences`).
-4. Select the `Add-ons` tab.
-5. Click the `Install...` button.
-6. Select the .zip file that you downloaded earlier and click `Install Add-on`.
-7. Enable the newly added `Import-Export: PSK/PSA Importer/Exporter` addon.

 # Legacy Compatibility
 Below is a table of the latest addon versions that are compatible with older versions of Blender.
 These versions are no longer maintained and may contain bugs that have been fixed in newer versions.
 It is recommended to use the latest version of the addon for the best experience.

 Critical bug fixes may be issued for legacy addon versions that are under [Blender's LTS maintenance period](https://www.blender.org/download/lts/).
 Once the LTS period has ended, legacy addon versions will no longer be supported by the maintainers of this repository, although the releases will still be available for download.